Megalodon: Monster Shark

 - Jurassic Shark!
 That’s right, maybe some rich guy and his greedy company cloned a meg.
 Because cloning monsters always goes so well.
 And once you’ve got your shark, what then?
 Want to keep it in captivity and sell tickets?
 Train it to aid the military?
 Farm it for food?
 Strife finds a way…

-- Time travel.
-This would be a cool way to show megalodons at the height of their reign— and all the other creatures who lived in the ocean of the time, like early whales, seals, and other fish.
+- Out of time.
+Time travel would be a cool way to show megalodons at the height of their reign— and all the other creatures who lived in the ocean of the time, like early whales, seals, and other fish.
 People might visit the past on purpose to learn more about megalodons, or they might go there accidentally, which would probably be quite distressing, considering they would be the only humans in the genus homo in existence at the time.

-- Aliens.
+- Strange visitors.
 Maybe millions of years ago, aliens noticed megalodons were going extinct, so they abducted a few.
-It took a while, but they finally managed to captive breed them, and now they’re back to release them into the wild— in 2022!
+It took a while, but they finally managed to captive breed them, and now they’re back to release them into the wild— in the present!

 - Aliens AND time travel.
 Perhaps aliens went back in time to abduct a megalodon, and now that they’re done studying it, they’re going to return it like the nice responsible beings that they are.
 But they miscalculate the timeline a bit and drop their meg in the modern San Francisco Bay.
 Oops.